James has a wide-ranging practice specialising in public, regulatory, and commercial law.

 James has been consistently ranked in one or both of the Chambers & Partners and Legal 500 directories as a leading UK practitioner in each of his core areas of practice.

-James’ public law cases frequently concern commercial or regulatory subject-matter, but also address territory as diverse as parliamentary law, press regulation, international sanctions, civil justice reform, the recognition of foreign governments, higher education funding, healthcare, extradition, infringements of EU rights by public bodies, and claims for interferences with human rights.
+James’ public law cases frequently concern commercial subject-matter, but also address territory as diverse as parliamentary law, press regulation, international sanctions, civil justice reform, the recognition of foreign governments, higher education funding, healthcare, agricultural subsidies, import regulation, licensing, extradition, infringements of EU rights by public bodies, and claims for interferences with human rights.
 Highlights of practice are set out below.

 Examples of past or ongoing matters: